 The basics of an HSA are pretty simple.
-At its core, it’s a tax-advantaged account just like an IRA or a 401(k).
+At its core, an HSA is a tax-advantaged account just like an IRA or a 401(k).
 Money gets deposited into the account pre-tax just like with any other tax-advantaged account.
 While it’s in the account, it can grow tax-free as well.

-The beauty of the HSA comes on the withdrawal.
+The beauty of the HSA comes when you withdraw your money.
 If you use the money for qualified healthcare expenses, you get to take that money out tax-free.
-As far as I can tell, it’s the only triple tax-advantaged account out there, meaning that you could potentially pay no taxes on your contributions at all.
-Depending on which state you live in, your 529 could serve as a triple tax-advantaged account for state taxes.
+As far as I can tell, it’s the only triple tax-advantaged account out there, meaning that you could potentially pay no taxes on your contributions at all, although depending on which state you live in, your 529 could serve as a triple tax-advantaged account for state taxes.

 Use An HSA And Get As Much Tax-Advantaged Space As Possible

-But, if you sign up for an HDHP, you give yourself access to another $3,400 per year of tax-advantaged savings (as of 2017).
+But, if you sign up for an HDHP, you give yourself access to another $3,600 per year of tax-advantaged savings (as of 2021).
 This means that signing up for an HDHP increases your tax-advantaged space by a little over 14%.
-That’s pretty sweet.
-If you think about it over the long term, that extra savings could easily end up being an extra $400,000 or more, depending on the time frame.
+If you think about it over the long term, that extra savings could easily add up to an extra $400,000 or more, depending on the time frame.

-The HSA also opens itself up to an interesting tax use.
-Since the IRS doesn’t require you to pay for healthcare expenses in the same year that you incur them, you can pay for your healthcare expenses out of pocket, then reimburse yourself from your HSA contributions years later.
-This allows your money to grow tax-free for a ton of time.
-And once you hit 65 years old, you can withdraw any of your HSA contributions just as if it were a normal IRA.
+The HSA also has another interesting feature.
+The IRS doesn’t require you to pay for healthcare expenses in the same year that you incur them, which means you can pay for your healthcare expenses out of pocket, then reimburse yourself from your HSA contributions years later.
+This allows your money to grow tax-free for an extended period of time.
+Once you hit 65 years old, you can withdraw any of your HSA contributions just as if it were a normal IRA.
 And any health care expenses you incurred over the previous decades still come out of your HSA, tax-free.

 The HSA (And HDHP) Is Made For Millennials

 There’s a reason why I think the HSA (and the HDHP that you need in order to get the HSA) is designed for millennials.
 If you’re like most millennials, you probably aren’t a heavy user of health care.
-Since I started working in 2013, I’ve been to the doctor a grand total of zero times.
-I know, I should probably be going more often.
-I will say that it’s not the HDHP that’s preventing me from going to the doctor.
-As I understand it, preventative care is covered by an HDHP.
+Since I started working in 2013, I’ve been to the doctor fewer than two times.
+I know, I should probably be going more often, but I’m just lazy.

 Laziness aside, though, the main reason I don’t go to the doctor very often is that I’m generally healthy.
-My guess is that most millennials are probably pretty healthy too.
+My guess is that most millennials reading this are probably pretty healthy too.
 When I made the switch to an HDHP, my monthly premiums dropped by half!
-Sure, I’d be on the hook for more of the deductible, but since I keep a decent-sized emergency fund and rarely need to go to the doctor, it doesn’t make much sense for me to pay more for health insurance that I’m probably not going to use.
-Why not save that money and give myself more tax-advantaged space?
+Sure, I’d be on the hook for more of the deductible, but since I keep a large emergency fund and rarely need to go to the doctor, it doesn’t make much sense for me to pay more for health insurance that I’m probably not going to use.
+Why not save that money and give me more tax-advantaged space to use?